now enrolling for fall 2017-2018

 "The Best Kept Secret in Marin County"

-Marin Waldorf is a toddler - 8th grade non-denominational school where the joy of childhood,
+Marin Waldorf is a toddler - 8th grade non-denominational private school.

 The right choice